 Since Steinway’s inception in 1853, the system of designing and constructing their signature gloss black grands has remained startlingly consistent.
 And, with over 12,000 individual parts, the finest base materials and a build time of an entire year, it is a process that the 300 factory workers have refined to an art.

-German native Guido Zimmermann was appointed as the company’s new managing director in March of this year and, as Steinway’s newest son, he is keen to show the world how relevant and superior the brand’s pianos continue to be in the 21st century.
+German native Guido Zimmermann was appointed as the company’s new managing director in 2017 and, as one of Steinway’s newest sons, he is keen to show the world how relevant and superior the brand’s pianos continue to be in the 21st century.

 The workers are, indeed, incredibly impressive.
 At the beginning of the production line, a small team are working with metronomic precision.
 Equipped with buckets, brushes and aprons, they are gluing 20 long strips of maple and mahogany together to create the piano’s rim.
 Bonded in this way to increase flexibility, the wood is carried across the floor by five men and fastened into a heavy banding press, clamped into the iconic shape of a grand.